Kim Jong-un calls for boosting military capabilities, not targeting Seoul or Washington

 Kim Jong-un then pointed out that strengthening national defense is the regime's number one priority.

-Yet, he made sure to note that such a move is not to target a specific country like the South or the U.S., adding that the North's main enemy is war itself.
+Yet, he made sure to note that such a move is not intended to target a specific country like the South or the U.S., adding that the North's main enemy is war itself.

 He then added that the horrific history of using armaments against the same people on the peninsula should not be repeated.